nico8948/vevor-diesel-heater-status/README.md

 # Vevor diesel heater status

-This project provides a Python script for getting the status out off VEVOR diesel air heater.
+This project provides a Python script for getting the status out off a VEVOR diesel air heater.

 ## Description